thomased/thomased.github.io/media.md

 We are keen to spread the word about the incredible invertebrates which which we share our world!

-Below are some recent examples of our efforts.
-Tom is available for freelance science writing and consulting, as well as chats for radio, TV, and podcasts.
+Below are some recent examples of our efforts, and Tom is available for freelance science writing and consulting, as well as chats for radio, TV, and podcasts.

 ---